pocesar/ES5-Class/README.md

 Why should we write code like if we were in 2010?
 Read on!

 * Inheritance made easy
-* Uses Object.create ES5 method to enable native prototypal inheritance with proper settings (enumerable, configurable, writable)
+* Uses Object.create and Object.defineProperty ES5 methods to enable native prototypal inheritance with proper settings (enumerable, configurable, writable)
 * Works with Node.js 0.8.x and up.
 * Instances and classes gets useful methods and properties for reflections and navigation
 * Functions to implement other class methods and include other instance/prototype methods